maros/Zway-AdvancedThermostatDevice/.github/ISSUE_TEMPLATE.md

 - [ ] Include log messages generated while running the highest log level.
 Log level can be set via /opt/z-way-server/config.xml (highest level = 0, file location may be different).
 Be sure to include enough context: Not only the line showing the error, but also a couple of lines before and after.
 Log file is usually located at /var/log/z-way-server.log

 - [ ] Append the configuration of the module.
 The configuration can be obtained by opening this URL in your browser http://#IP#:8083/ZAutomation/api/v1/instances/#INSTANCE-ID#

+- [ ] If applicable, please also include steps to reproduce.